-SCOR Europe has established a set of limits per risk, aligned with the globally approved underwriting guidelines and local investment guidelines approved by SCOR Europe's Board.
-This is supplemented with scenario analysis as part of the annual Own Risk & Solvency Assessment (ORSA) to measure the appropriateness of the solvency position considering the impacts that the approved business plans and strategy are expected to have on the Company's medium-term horizon capital needs under a baseline and adverse scenarios.
+SCOR Europe has established a set of limits per risk, aligned with the globally approved underwriting guidelines and local approved investment guidelines.
+This is supplemented with limits by risk category and scenario analysis as part of the annual Own Risk & Solvency Assessment (ORSA) to measure the appropriateness of the solvency position considering the impacts that the approved business plans and strategy are expected to have on the Company's medium-term horizon capital needs under a baseline and adverse scenarios.
 In the event of breaching these limits, the Company's overall solvency may be affected, and different levels of management actions would be taken.

 For further information on specific risk management strategies, processes and reporting on each risk category, see Chapter C - Risk Profile.